yyyar/gobetween/README.md

 * TCP Load Balancing

 * Clear and beautiful TOML config file.

+* Integrates seamlessly with Docker and with any custom system (thanks to Exec discovery and healtchecks)

+* Single binary distribution (only one gobetween binary + TOML config file)

 * Backends Discovery
   * **Static** - hardcode backends list in config file